 Gun-related deaths from preventable, intentional, and undetermined causes totaled 39,707 in 2019, nearly flat from 39,740 deaths in 2018.
 Suicides account for 60% of deaths related to firearms, while 36% were homicides, and about 1% were preventable/accidental.
 Please note that the term gun is used on this page to refer to firearms that can be carried by a person, not to the larger class of weapon.

-Since 2014, gun-related assault deaths have increased 27%, but the most recent data show that the upward trend may be over, with less than a 1% increase in 2017 and a 4% decrease in 2018, and a partial rebound with a 3% increase in 2019.
-Suicide deaths involving guns increased 2.4%, marking the 12th consecutive yearly increase.
+Since 2014, gun-related assault deaths have increased 31%, but the most recent data show that the upward trend may be over, with less than a 1% increase in 2017, a 4% decrease in 2018, and a partial rebound with a 3% increase in 2019.
+Suicide deaths involving guns decreased 2.0%, marking the first decrease after 12 consecutive yearly increases.

 - Data Table

 Source: Centers for Disease Control and Prevention, National Center for Health Statistics.
 Multiple Cause of Death 1999-2019 on CDC WONDER Online Database, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.